cheritier/OOPAO/README.md

 Object Oriented Python Adaptive Optics

 OOPAO is a project under development to propose a python-based tool to perform end-to-end AO simulations.
-The project was initially intended for a personal use, i tried to make it as user-friendly so it can benefit to other users.
+The project was initially intended for personal use, i tried to make it user-friendly so it can benefit to other users.

 # Modules required